 Modern dial salts are very mean with the sliver and leave a stainless steel, or burnished aluminium [sunburst] look.
-Which is completely and utterly wrong on an antique dial!
-So avoid eBay or Meadows and Passmore's "finest" silvering salts if you are not to be sorely disappointed!
-Or instantly recognized as a clock botcher [never bodger] by any self-respecting clock restorer!
+Which is completely and utterly wrong on an old, antique dial!
+So avoid eBay or Meadows and Passmore's "finest" "Horrorsilv" silvering salts if you are not to be sorely disappointed!
+Or want to be instantly recognized as a clock botcher [never bodger] by any self-respecting clock restorer!

 Note that a matt white dial drastically improves legibility of the digits, clock hands and any engraving on a brass dial.
 They literally jump out at you compared with modern, shiny and silvery finishes.
-Which greatly reduce legibility.
-Even by adequate, artificial light the time is hard to read because it reflects what is in front of it.
-Try reading such a dial with a torch or candle!
+The latter greatly reduce legibility.
+Even by adequate, modern, artificial light the time on a polished dial is hard to read because it reflects what is in front of it.
+Try reading such a dial with a torch or candle from a distance!

 Avoid the nasty, modern silver salts like the plague as they do produce a horrible shine which is highly undesirable.
 There should be no shine at all on a properly silvered dial!
 This is quite deliberate.

 Matt white looks instantly and magically gorgeous during the silvering process.
-Which was perfected centuries ago when light, after dark, was in very poor supply.
+Which was perfected centuries ago when light, after dark, was usually in very poor supply.
 The only clock in the house usually had to be legible with just a distant and sputtering candle, or taper, from the far end of the hall.
 Or the cows would not get milked.
-Nor the household fires lit and the horses harnessed.
+Nor the household fires lit.
+Nor the horses harnessed.
 These were vitally important matters at the time.
-An hour, in the pitch dark, is a very long time between the regular, hourly strikes of a clock's bell.
+An hour, in the pitch dark, is a very long time to wait, turning restlessly, between the regular, hourly strikes of a clock's bell.

 Try selling your Tompion without a signature or its exquisite dial markings!
 I have even seen early 18th century clock dials in historical period TV programmes with shiny dials.
 It is so out of period and character that they might as well have put a baseball cap on the heroine! 😲 Even stately homes and museums have had their valuable clock dials brightly silvered by a Meadows & Passmore wielding vandal!
 If it's not flat white it's not real!
 It's as simple as that.

 Graining is immediately followed by rinsing well under the cold tap and then cleaned off with bare, wet fingers but not dried.

-The silver should soon appear as a rather dirty but solid white and should be rinsed off only when satisfied a good and even coat is in place.
-If not, add more silver salts and rub some more with clean bare finger tips.
+The silver should soon appear as a [sometimes] rather dirty but solid white.
+It should only be rinsed off when satisfied that a good and even coat of silver is in place.
+If not, just add more silver salts and rub some more with clean, wet and bare finger tips.

-Note that each stage ensures the fingers/hands never dry off so they never have a chance to get greasy.
+Note that each stage ensures the fingers/hands never dry off so they never have a chance to get greasy or oily.
 Silver will only adhere to perfectly clean metal.
 So finger prints will show up if allowed to spoil the clean, wet brass.
 They may even show up much later.
 Long after you have delivered the clock to a valued customer 100s of miles away!

-The silvering stage is finally neutralized and whitened further with household Cream of Tartar rubbed on damp over the silver coating.
+The silvering stage is finally neutralized and whitened further with ordinary, household, Cream of Tartar powder rubbed on damp over the fresh silver coating.
 Followed by plenty of rinsing.
 I found some finishing powders shine far too much when I was re-silvering antique clock dials.
 Modern and unnecessarily expensive finishing powders will easily spoil even the correct white silver salts!
-Buy Cream of Tartar powder cheaply from the supermarket instead.
+So buy Cream of Tartar powder cheaply from the supermarket instead.

 Re-waxing the engravings of a brass dial or chapter ring is quite another matter and should not concern the WT owner needing a simple, time-setting dial 're-freshening' of the silver.

 BTW: Avoid heating any antique brass dial unduly.
 They tend to off-gas which used to be highly toxic when I still worked on lots of clocks.
-Overheating caused instant asthma for me.
+Overheating caused me instant asthma.
 Though I do not normally suffer from asthma, at all.
-Interestingly [?]
-WD40 has very similar toxic effects on me but many swear by the product and use it for everything.
+Interestingly WD40 has very similar toxic effects on me but many swear by the product and use it for everything.
 WD40 puts me in bed to recover if I so much as get a whiff of the stuff!
 The same with old dials while warming them to re-wax the engravings.